Nonjuring schism: Non Jurors in North America

 The political conflicts of the 1688 Glorious Revolution were reflected to a lesser degree in British North America and the Caribbean.
 The proximity of Catholic New France meant limited sympathy for James; in 1700, New York banned Catholic priests from the state.
 However, Virginia removed several Non Jurors from office in 1691.

 Richard Welton became a Non Juror in 1714, losing his parish in Whitechapel as a result; in 1724, he was ordained a bishop by Non-Usager Ralph Taylor, and moved to North America.
 He replaced John Urmiston as Rector of Christ Church, Philadelphia; Urmiston demanded he be reinstated, and the dispute drew in John Talbot, rector of St. Mary's Episcopal Church, Burlington, New Jersey since April 1704.

 Episcopalian ministers were in short supply in North America, one reason being delays caused by the need for London to approve appointments; between 1712 and 1720, Talbot presented numerous petitions requesting the appointment of a bishop.
 On a visit to England in 1722, Taylor made him a Non Juror bishop, and when Pennsylvania Governor Sir William Keith informed the church authorities, Talbot and Welton were suspended.
 Talbot remained in North America, where he died in 1727; Welton returned to England in 1726, dying shortly afterwards in Portugal.

 Failure to establish a colonial episcopate was partly due to opposition by American Nonconformists; combined with the activities of the SPG, they viewed it as an attempt to impose a state church.
 In 1815, John Adams claimed a key element in mobilising popular support for the 1773 American Revolution was the "apprehension of Episcopacy”.

 After the outbreak of the Revolution, many Episcopal ministers remained loyal to the London government, and were removed.
 In Pennsylvania, most supported the Patriots, including William White, who set out principles establishing the American Episcopal Church.
 These were accepted by all the states, apart from Connecticut, which insisted each state must be controlled by its own bishop.

 Connecticut sent Loyalist Samuel Seabury to England to be made a bishop, but since he could not take the required Oath of Allegiance to George III, he was consecrated instead by the Scottish church in November 1784.
-Concerned at the prospect of another schism, Parliament agreed to waive the oath, and on 4 February 1787, White was consecrated Bishop of Pennsylvania by the Archbishop of Canterbury.
+Concerned at the prospect of another schism, Parliament agreed to waive the oath, and on 4 February 1787, White was consecrated bishop of Pennsylvania by the archbishop of Canterbury, John Moore.